 How can I prepare for my THEMIS semester abroad at WU?

 Once WU has been notified of your nomination, you will receive a welcome email with the most important information you need to prepare for your stay at WU.
-You will also get information on our Orientation and Cultural Program and pre-semester German language courses, the course registration process, and accommodation in Vienna.
+You will also get information on our pre-semester activities, such as the Orientation and Cultural Program and pre-semester German language courses, the course registration process, and accommodation in Vienna.

 Which THEMIS courses are offered at WU?